MUSEUM GUIDE | CABANA TRAVEL | CABANA MAGAZINE

 The painting dates back to the Little Ice Age, when winters were extremely cold, unlike today's generally mild ones.
 In the 17th century, winters were harsh, with plenty of rain, wind, snow, and ice.
 The painting offers an incredible historical snapshot of a completely different climate from what we experience today.

-This painting is even more remarkable because Hendrik Avercamp was deaf, yet you can almost hear the lively atmosphere.
+This painting is even more remarkable because Hendrik Avercamp was hearing impaired, yet you can almost hear the lively atmosphere.
 People are skating, talking, and some are even playing "colf"—a precursor to modern golf—on the ice with sticks.
 There are also humorous details, like someone falling flat on their face or a figure with their bare buttocks exposed, adding to the narrative richness of the scene.
 The ice during the 17th-century wasn't just a physical space, but a social one where boundaries blurred.
 People from all classes enjoyed themselves together.

 Created in 1608, this is one of Avercamp's finest works.
 He was actually the first artist in the northern Netherlands to specialize in these winter scenes.